yoksel/grunt-prototyper/README.md

 ## Release History

+0.0.6 - Add ability to add wrapper with custom class for element.

 0.0.5 - Add embeded template for demo output.

-0.0.4 - Add components to the demo page
+0.0.4 - Add components to the demo page.